Strasserism: Socioeconomic model

-The key proposals of Strasser's ideological system revolved around three interconnected goals: de-proletarianization, re-agrarianization, and de-urbanization.
-To achieve these, he advocated for decentralizing industry and population away from major urban centers in favor of a network of smaller towns and rural communities, a goal he believed was made practical by modern technologies like long-distance electricity transmission.
-As a core part of his "re-agrarianization" policy, Strasser called for the complete breakup of all large landed estates, with their ultimate ownership transferred to the nation in perpetuity.
-This policy was aimed squarely at the traditional Prussian Junker aristocracy, whom he identified not as a class to be liberated from, but as the social pillar of the militarism and reaction he sought to replace with his own system.
+Strasser called for the deproletarianization, re-agrarianization, and de-urbanization of Germany.
+To achieve these, he advocated decentralizing industry and population away from major urban centres to a network of smaller towns and rural communities, arguing that this was not only made practical by modern technologies like long-distance electricity transmission, but was also necessary to make Germany less vulnerable to aerial bombing and gas attacks.
+Strasser also called for the complete breakup of all large landed estates, with their ultimate ownership transferred to the nation.
+This policy was aimed at the traditional Prussian Junker aristocracy, whom he identified as the social pillar of militarism and reaction that must be removed.

 This new order was to be realized through a socioeconomic model of national fiefs (Erblehen) and trade guilds.
-Under this system, all working citizens were to become Lehensträger (vassals) of the state, granted inheritable tenure intended to secure a family's livelihood for generations.
-The conditionality of these grants, however, was absolute: the state could reclaim any fief for "bad farming" or inefficient management, stripping any holder of their inherited position.
-His framework also outlined the transition, stipulating that existing enterprise owners could become the fief-holders of their properties, provided they were deemed "effective managers" and a proper "attitude towards the German Revolution."
+Under this system, all working citizens were to become Lehensträger (vassals) of the state, granted inheritable tenure to secure a family's livelihood for generations.
+The size of these agricultural fiefs was strictly regulated by labour capacity: a fief could be no larger than what a family could cultivate unaided and no smaller than required to provide subsistence plus a surplus for exchange.
+The fief could only be passed down to a male heir and would revert to the community to be re-allotted by local self-governing peasant councils "when the family becomes extinct in the male line."
+Local councils was composed of 25 members directly elected by active and retired landholders to act as the nation's agents and held absolute authority; they could reclaim any fief for "bad farming" or inefficient management and strip any fief-holder of their inherited position.
+His framework also outlined how the existing society could transformed to the new order: the existing landowners could become the new fief-holders of their own properties in the new order if they were deemed "effective managers" with a proper "attitude towards the German Revolution."
+The state, as the ultimate owner, would only collect a fixed "tithe" payable solely in kind (goods).